-Despite all the members being in their 70s now, the group will not let age get in their way of giving fans a show to remember, with Richards saying: "We're just getting started really."
+Despite the members being in their 70s, the group did not let age get in their way, with Richards saying: "We're just getting started really."

-Indeed, just last month The Rolling Stones won a Grammy award for their latest album Blue & Lonesome, showing they are still making waves in the music industry with their new material.
+Before the UK tour, The Rolling Stones won a Grammy award for their latest album Blue & Lonesome, with their new material.

-Tickets for the gigs go on sale (March 2nd), and are set to get snapped up straight away due to the band's popularity.
-Indeed, they are likely to require strong crowd barriers at their upcoming shows to make sure their fans stay safe.
+Tickets for the gigs went on sale (March 2nd 2018), and were snapped up straight away due to the band's popularity.
+Indeed, they were likely to require strong crowd barriers at their shows to make sure their fans stayed safe.